Dorian8013/algo/docs/client-linux-wireguard.md

 # Check that it started properly:
 sudo systemctl status wg-quick@wg0

-# Verify the connection to the AlgoVPN:
+# Verify the connection to the rAlgoVPN:
 sudo wg

-# See that your client is using the IP address of your AlgoVPN:
+# See that your client is using the IP address of your rAlgoVPN:
 curl ipv4.icanhazip.com

 # Optionally configure the connection to come up at boot time: